so1icitx/vm-anti-detection/Anti-Detection Techniques/Hypervisor Concealment/README.md

 # Hypervisor Concealment for VM Anti-Detection

 Hiding the hypervisor is a critical step in making a virtual machine (VM) undetectable.
-Detection software—like anti-cheat or VM protection tools—often looks for hypervisor signatures in CPU features, vendor IDs, or system behavior.
+Detection software, like anti-cheat or VM protection tools, often looks for hypervisor signatures in CPU features, vendor IDs, or system behavior.
 This guide details how the `qemu-anti-detection` project conceals the hypervisor (e.g., KVM in QEMU) to make your VM appear as a physical machine.

 ## Why Conceal the Hypervisor?